 Persons working with infectious agents or potentially infected materials must be aware of potential hazards, and must be trained and proficient in the practices and techniques required for handling such material safely.

-Training is required initially for all those working with biohazards; and then refresher training as policy/procedure/equipment changes occur and/or as the PI/supervisor determines there is a need.
+Training is required initially for all those working with biohazards as determined by the Principal Investigator/Supervisor.
+Refresher training is required every three years and as policy/procedure/equipment changes occur and/or the Principal Investigator/Supervisor determines there is a need.